 Jonathan is a specialist criminal defence lawyer in Singapore.
 He graduated from the University of Bristol in the United Kingdom in 2002 and was called to the Bar of England and Wales (Gray’s Inn) in 2003.

-Jonathan has the unique distinction of having formerly worked as a Prosecutor in two of the largest organisations responsible for conducting prosecutions on behalf of the State – the Attorney-General’s Chambers and the Ministry of Manpower – prior to entering private practice, and he is experienced in handling all aspects of criminal trial litigation including negotiating plea bargains, defending accused persons at trial as well as presenting appeals in the High Court and Court of Appeal.
+Jonathan has the unique distinction of having formerly worked as a Prosecutor in two of the largest organisations responsible for conducting criminal prosecutions on behalf of the State – the Attorney-General’s Chambers and the Ministry of Manpower – prior to entering private practice, and he is experienced in handling all aspects of criminal trial litigation including negotiating plea bargains, defending accused persons at trial as well as presenting criminal appeals in the High Court and Court of Appeal.

 We have a plan for every situation.
-No matter what criminal case or problem you may be facing, we make it quick and easy to find a solution.
+No matter what criminal case or problem you may be facing, our lawyers make it quick and easy to find a solution.
 We pay attention to details, we’re fast and we get the job done.
 We put you in full control of your goals, budget, deadlines, and help you find the smoothest path through the Criminal Justice process.

-We’ve got your best interests at heart
+Our criminal defence lawyers keep your best interests at heart

-Our aim is to look after you, your case and your spending.
+As your criminal defence lawyers, our aim is to look after you, your case and your spending.
 That’s why we always work within a brief and budget that’s reasonable, feasible and sustainable for everyone.
 Whether you’re fighting against a wrongful conviction, for a better plea & sentencing proposal, for a light sentence or for your innocence, you choose your objectives and we’ll get you there.
 Your best interests are all that matter to us.

-Engaging our lawyers in 3 steps
+Engaging our best criminal defence lawyers in 3 steps

 Talk about your case

-Discuss your Criminal case over a free consultation.
+Discuss your criminal case over a free consultation.
 Whether it’s a minor offence or a complex case involving many incidents, you can trust that we’ll share our frank views, point out possible problem-areas and suggest realistic options so you can make an informed choice knowing the details, benefits, risks and expected outcome of each one.

 Choose how you’d like to start